Performance#

 • Cachegrind is a cache profiler for analysing cache performance and identifying cache misses.

 • Callgrind is a profiler that provides detailed information about function call times and call graphs.
+A useful blog for profiling C++ code with callgrind.

 • Helgrind is a thread debugger which finds data races in multithreaded programs.